kappaduck/quack/readme.md

 AI tools assisted with two things in this project: **documentation** (XML doc comments, README, CONTRIBUTING guidelines) and **design exploration** (prototyping API shapes, exploring implementation approaches, and thinking through architecture decisions).

-All code was written by the author from scratch.
-No AI-generated code was copied or adapted into `src/`.

 ## Credits

 Built with inspiration from